openlibraryenvironment/lib-ncip-client/README.md

 * CheckOutItem

 The client supports both NCIP1 and NCIP2.
 When sending requests to an NCIP1 server, you have the option to use the java.net.Socket class instead of http to support NCIP1 servers that return responses which the http response classes cannot parse.
+<br><br>
+Each NCIP Client constructor needs an endpoint parameter (String) and a Map parameter.
+The map will contain values needed by each of the clients.

-Examples below of using each client type
+Examples below of using each client type:
 ### NCIP2
 * NCIP2 does not require any values in the inputParms Map.
 You can send through null or an empty Map.
 ```java